-- A team shall be allocated a 'box' to search, which is further segmented into 'lanes' of a width normally around a meter; - A minimum safety distance of 50 metres shall be maintained between each BAC team but it may be necessary to increase this depending on the fragmentation threat; - Once a box has been searched and all ERW found are marked, the team may then move onto the next box; - Searching shall always be carried out in complete silence, except for instructions given by the TL and on the identification of an ERW by a deminer; - Any deminer who identifies an item of ERW shall immediately alert the remainder of the team and the TL.
-Under no circumstances shall the ERW be moved or disturbed at this stage; - After an evaluation by the TL the ERW shall be appropriately marked; - In those areas where sub-munition clearance is being conducted, the location of sub-munition strike marks shall be recorded to assist in the identification and future evaluation of the strike area footprint and boundary; - All items of ERW that have been identified shall be rendered safe either by disposal by detonation/burning, or if safe to do so, recovered to a central storage area for demolition later; - The preferable method of destruction for sub-munitions shall be destroyed in situ.
-Unless the threat can be established that they are safe to move for later destruction. - c.
+- A team shall be allocated a 'box' to search, which is further segmented into 'lanes' of a width normally around a Meters; - A minimum safety distance of 50 metres shall be maintained between each BAC team but it may be necessary to increase this depending on the fragmentation threat; - Once a box has been searched and all EO found are marked, the team may then move onto the next box; - Searching shall always be carried out in complete silence, except for instructions given by the TL and on the identification of the EO by a deminer; - Any deminer who identifies an item of EO shall immediately alert the remainder of the team and the TL.
+Under no circumstances shall the EO be moved or disturbed at this stage; - After an evaluation by the TL the EO shall be appropriately marked; - In those areas where sub-munition clearance is being conducted, the location of sub-munition strike marks shall be recorded to assist in the identification and future evaluation of the strike area footprint and boundary; - All items of EO that have been identified shall be rendered safe either by disposal by detonation/burning, or if safe to do so, recovered to a central storage area for demolition later; - The preferable method of destruction for sub-munitions shall be destroyed in situ.
+Unless the threat can be established that they are safe to move for later destruction. - b.
 Instrument Aided Visual Search: is used to assist visual search procedures when the density, covering and/or spread of vegetation hinder progress, effectiveness, efficiency and safety.
-Numbers of deminers, allocation of tasks, adequate supervision and overall conduct of this method of search must take into consideration the use of detectors. - d.
-Sub-surface Search: May be employed initially or following a visual search of the contaminated area.
-Dependent upon methodology and equipment used deminers may
+Numbers of deminers, allocation of tasks, adequate supervision and overall conduct of this method of search must take into consideration the use of detectors.

-- work singularly, in pairs or more.
+- c.
+Subsurface Search: May be employed initially or following a visual search of the contaminated area.
+Dependent upon methodology and equipment used deminers may work singularly, in pairs or more2.
 The minimum BAC Subsurface clearance depth is specified in para 7.4.
-The following applies: - The threat shall dictate the composition of deminers and the spacing between each; - The TL shall allocate each deminer a box ensuring he/she is able to see and hear all deminers at all times; - Each deminer shall visually and instrumentally search the area they are responsible for and be able to hear the TL at all times. - A deminer shall not search continuously for more than 60 minutes without at least a 10-minute break. - The allocated 'box' to search shall be further segmented into 'lanes' of no more than 2m width taking into account the restrictions detailed in paragraphs (1), (2) and (3) above as well as the instrument being used and its configuration; - A minimum safety distance of 25 metres shall be maintained between each deminer involved in excavation of a signal; - The safety distance may be increased depending on the specific hazard and related fragmentation threat; - Once all signals have been interrogated and items either removed destroyed or remain for later destruction the deminer moves on to another box; - Searching shall always be carried out in complete silence, except for instructions given by the TL and on the identification of an ERW by a deminer; - Constant reassessments of the area, including threat assessments, shall be made at all times and any signal from the instrument shall be investigated; - On location of a sub-surface signal, investigation drills shall be employed as per company's SOP and the extent of excavations only enough as to positively identify the item.
-Every effort shall be made not to jolt, vibrate, strike or otherwise disturb the item being investigated;
+The following applies: - The threat shall dictate the composition of deminers and the spacing between each; - The TL shall allocate each deminer a box ensuring he/she is able to see and hear all deminers at all times; - Each deminer shall visually and instrumentally search the area they are responsible for and be able to hear the TL at all times. - A deminer shall not search continuously for more than 60 minutes without at least a 10-minute break. - The allocated 'box' to search shall be further segmented into 'lanes' of no more than 2m width taking into account the restrictions detailed in paragraphs (1), (2) and (3) above as well as the instrument being used and its configuration; - A minimum safety distance of 25 metres shall be maintained between each deminer involved in excavation of a signal; - The safety distance may be increased depending on the specific hazard and related fragmentation threat; - Once all signals have been interrogated and items either removed destroyed or remain for later destruction the deminer moves on to another box;

-&lt;sup>2 Whichever entity is used reference to a single entity in this chapter is made by the term 'deminer'
+2 Whichever entity is used reference to a single entity in this chapter is made by the term 'deminer'